nic0michael/K3S_Auto_Cluster_Generator/Small-Cluster/readme.md

 # The Quick Start Instructions
 This will create you a two node Kubernetes Cluster with one Master Node and one Worker Node

-This is the simplest way to use this tool
+This is the simplest way to use this tool using only two Shell Scripts

 This works with :
 1. **Ubuntu Server.**